 Requests for information

 The normal reply to any request for patron information or materials and service usage, outside of that described above, should be that this information is confidential.
-If requester is persistent, please refer to the library director, or in the director’s absence, the assistant director or current supervisor-in-charge.
-All requests from law enforcement personnel should be referred to the director or in the director’s absence the assistant director or current supervisor-in-charge.
+If requester is persistent, please refer them to the Library Director.
+All requests from law enforcement personnel should be referred to the Library Director.